 Developed at PSI, the IMPT technique (Intensity Modulated Proton Therapy) was implemented for the first time in 1999 to treat a young man with chondrosarcoma of the thoracic spine.
 This technique enabled the greatest possible protection of the spinal cord.
 Today, almost 15 years after completing the treatment, this patient is tumor free, has no symptoms, is employed at 100 % and able to lead a completely normal life.
 This case illustrates clearly why chondrosarcoma and chordoma, besides melanoma of the eye, are considered clearly undisputed indications for proton therapy.

 Head & Neck TumorsTumors of the ears, nose and throat areas (ENT tumors) often grow in close proximity to the sensitive structures of the brain, skull base and spine and require precise and sometimes large volume irradiation.
 Proton therapy lends itself very well for the treatment of these tumors; usually adenoid cystic carcinomas (ACC), benign and malignant parotid tumors, as well as nasopharynx tumors of different tumor tissue types.
-By the end of 2015 we treated approximately 70 ENT tumors, some in conjunction with surgery, chemotherapy and, in a few cases, combined with conventional photon therapy.
+By the end of 2017 we treated more than 100 ENT tumors, some in conjunction with surgery, chemotherapy and, in a few cases, combined with conventional photon therapy.

-Pediatric TumorsAs of the end of 2015 we treated over 400 children and adolescents between the ages of one and 18 years old.
+Pediatric TumorsAs of the end of 2017 we treated almost 500 children and adolescents between the ages of one and 18 years old.
 Since 2004 PSI has specialized in treating infants and small children.
-In collaboration with the Anesthesia Team of the Children’s Hospital of Zürich, over 240 children between the ages of one and nine years were treated under sedation to overcome their inability to consciously cooperate due to their young age.
-At an average of 25 treatments per child, that adds up to 6000 anesthesia procedures carried out at PSI to date.
+In collaboration with the Anesthesia Team of the Children’s Hospital of Zürich, approximately 290 children between the ages of one and nine years were treated under sedation to overcome their inability to consciously cooperate due to their young age.
+At an average of 25 treatments per child, that adds up to more than 7200 anesthesia procedures carried out at PSI to date.
 The tumors, located in the head or torso, were treated with doses between 14.0 and 74.0 Gy(RBE), in a few cases in combination with conventional photon therapy.
 The largest groups of treated tumors were ependymoma, rhabdomyosarcoma, craniopharyngioma, medulloblastoma und Ewing’s sarcoma.
-These and other, more seldom tumors were often treated in combination with chemotherapy (Leiser et al. 2016, Ares et al. 2016, Weber et al. 2015, Weber et al. 2015b, Thompson et al. 2013, Rombi et al. 2012).
+These and other, more seldom tumors were often treated in combination with chemotherapy (Weber et al. 2017, Leiser et al. 2016, Ares et al. 2016, Weber et al. 2015, Weber et al. 2015b, Thompson et al. 2013, Rombi et al. 2013).

 At PSI almost all the children and adolescents are treated within the framework of a study or according to a study protocol.
 All are asked to participate in one prospective observation study:

-- A survey of the quality of life after proton therapy (Pediatric Quality of Life = Pedqol questionnaire); a cooperative project with the University of Muenster in Germany;
+- A survey of the quality of life after proton therapy (Pediatric Quality of Life = Pedqol questionnaire); a cooperative project with the University of Bonn in Germany;